Microsoft-Club-SIST/beginner-projects/solutions/Bishal Mohari/Breast Cancer Type Classifier/readme.md

 # Breast Cancer Type Classifier [ Chunin Projects ]
-We are given a [dataset on Breast Cancer](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) with various features that determine whether a cancer(tumor) is  Benign and Malignant.
+We are given a [dataset on Breast Cancer](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) with various features that determine whether a cancer(tumor) is  **Benign/Malignant**.
 Our goal is to make a Machine Learning Model to predict the features that are most significant for determining the type of cancer.(No visualisation)

 ## Motivation